google-deepmind/xmanager/README.md

 #### JobGroup

-A JobGroup accepts jobs in a keyword form.
-The keyword can be any valid Python keyword.
+A JobGroup accepts jobs in a kwargs form.
+The keyword can be any valid Python identifier.
 For example, you can call your jobs 'agent' and 'observer'.

 ```python
 agent_job = xm.Job(...)